manrs-tools/manrs-validator/README.md

 A BGP Security Auditing Tool that runs locally and checks configuration the router config against the best practices as defined by MANRS
 Currently the solution uses RobotFramework (https://robotframework.org) to check the configuration against a .robot audit file and only supports JunOS
 ## How to run
-Install robot framework on the host
+Grab the configuration of the router to audit and save it as a text file on the host Install robot framework on the host that will perform the auditing
 ```
 pip install robotframework
 ```
-Download the check_<platform>_cfg.robot file specific to your device config (only JunOS is avaialble at this time) and the <platform>.yaml file.
+Download the check_<platform>_cfg.robot file specific to your device config (only JunOS is avaialble at this time) and the <platform>.yaml file from Github at (https://github.com/manrs-tools/MANRS-validator/).
 Edit the <platform>.yaml file and specify the name of your JunOS config file after the line that says "CFG_FILE:"
 Example:
 ```